Y-Helios/Y-Helios.github.io/_pages/about.md

 # 💫 About Me

 My name is Han Yang, an undergraduate student from Sichuan University.
-I major in cyber security.
+I major in cybersecurity.

 ## 🍀 Ph.D.
 Aspirations